canonical/checkbox/docs/tutorial/using-checkbox/advanced-commands.rst

 Congratulations!
 You've completed the Checkbox usage tutorial!

-You've installed Checkbox, run a test plan and reviewed the report generated, written a launcher to customize a test run, discovered how to run Checkbox on one device to control another device, and used Checkbox commands to navigate the available objects in Checkbox.
+You've installed Checkbox, run a test plan and reviewed the report generated, written a launcher to customise a test run, discovered how to run Checkbox on one device to control another device, and used Checkbox commands to navigate the available objects in Checkbox.
 You are now ready to use Checkbox to test any kind of devices!